Andr\'{e}-Quillen homology and complete intersection flat dimension: Some Background Material

 Recall that a diagram $R\to R'\from Q$ of local ring homomorphisms is a \emph{quasi-deformation of $R$} if $R\to R'$ is flat and $R'\xla{}Q$ is surjective with kernel generated by a $Q$-regular sequence.
-An \emph{upper quasi-deformation of $R$} is a quasi deformation $R\to R'\from Q$ of $R$ in which $R\to R'$ has regular closed fibre.
+It is clear that if $M$ is finitely generated then $\cidim_R M=\cfd_R M$. \end{para}